Statutes approved by the

 a majority of the Board.

-be made by simple majority vote.
-The Board may delegate the conduct
+shall be made by simple majority vote.
+In the event of a tied vote, the

-of the Association’s business to the President and other
+delegate the conduct of the Association's business to the President

 8. The President